richardcornish/django-registrationwall/README.md

 ]
 ```

+## Demo

+The repo contains a sample Django project that shows how a typical intergration might occur.
+It contains a fixture with sample data to quickly test it out.

 ## Customization

 You can further customize much of the functionality of `RaisePaywallMixin` because it inherits from Django's [`AccessMixin`](https://docs.djangoproject.com/en/1.9/topics/auth/default/#django.contrib.auth.mixins.AccessMixin).
 Say you wanted to raise a [`PermissionDenied`](https://docs.djangoproject.com/en/1.9/ref/exceptions/#permissiondenied) exception, which would likely trip your [`403.html` template](https://docs.djangoproject.com/en/1.9/ref/views/#the-403-http-forbidden-view), instead of redirecting to the login URL.